galaxyproject/training-material/topics/genome-annotation/tutorials/annotation-with-prokka/tutorial.md

 >    - *"Genetic Code"*: `11: The Bacterial, Archaeal and Plant Plastid Code`
 >    - *"JBrowse-in-Galaxy Action"*: `New JBrowse Instance`
 >    - Click on `Insert Track Group`
+>
->    - We will now set up one track - each track is a dataset displayed underneath the reference sequence (which is displayed as nucleotides in FASTA format).
+>      We will now set up one track - each track is a dataset displayed underneath the reference sequence (which is displayed as nucleotides in FASTA format).
 >      We will choose to display the annotations (the Prokka.gff file).
 >
->       - **Track 1 - sequence reads**: Click on `Insert Track Group` and fill it with
+>      - In **1: Track Group**
 >           - *"Track Cateogry"*: `gene annotations`
 >           - Click on `Insert Annotation Track` and fill it with:
 >               - *"Track Type"*: `GFF/GFF3/BED/GBK Features`
->               - *"GFF/GFF3/BED Track Data"*: `Prokka on data XX:gff`
+>               - {% icon param-file %} *"GFF/GFF3/BED Track Data"*: `gff` output of **Prokka** {% icon tool %}
->               - *"Track Visibility"*: `On for new users`
 >               - *"JBrowse Track Type [Advanced]"*: `Canvas Features`
 >               - Click on "JBrowse Styling Options [Advanced]"
 >                   - *"JBrowse style.label"*: `product,name,id`
 >               - *"Track Visibility"*: `On for new users`
->               - Click Execute
+>
-{: .hands_on}

-A new file will be created in your history, this contains the JBrowse interactive visualisation.
+>    A new file will be created in your history, this contains the JBrowse interactive visualisation.
 We will now view its contents and play with it
+>
-2. Inspect the `JBrowse on data XX and data XX - Complete` file by clicking on the {% icon galaxy-eye %} (eye) icon
+> 2. Inspect the `JBrowse on data XX and data XX - Complete` file by clicking on the {% icon galaxy-eye %} (eye) icon
+>

-   The JBrowse window will appear in the centre Galaxy panel.
+>    The JBrowse window will appear in the centre Galaxy panel.

-> ### {% icon hands_on %} Hands-on: JBrowse
 >
 > 3. Display all the tracks and practice maneuvering around
 >    1. Click on the tick boxes on the left to display the tracks